rdoetjes/riverraid/README.md

 Featuring procedural river generation, dynamic embankments and islands, 21st-century military graphics, particle effects, multi-stage bridge destruction, tactical fighter HUD, and built-in procedural audio synthesis with sound asset placeholder overrides.

+“All rights reserved.
+This application is provided free of charge for personal use.
+Commercial use is strictly prohibited without prior written consent from the developer.”
 ---

 ## 🎮 Features